 No Two Children Are Ever The Same

-Of course, you don’t need to take a parenting course to understand that all children are unique and require different things, but there are certain signs that tend to apply to everyone.
+Of course, you don’t need to take an online parenting course to understand that all children are unique and require different things, but there are sure signs that tend to apply to everyone.
 The sustained changes in behaviour you might encounter include:

 - Drastic or unusual changes - if your child is usually shy and suddenly becomes aggressive, this is a warning sign, as is the case if your child is typically outgoing and then suddenly becomes withdrawn.
 So, basically, anything that’s out of the ordinary.